learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 ### Add a Description Paragraph

-Let's introduce our list by adding some introductory content:
+Let's introduce our list by adding some background:

 ```html
 <p>Some of my favorite post-punk and Goth songs!</p>